bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 WebGL2 gives the best compatibility with all browsers, but has worse performance and some limitations on what kinds of graphics features you can use in Bevy.

-The `webgl2` cargo feature selects WebGL2 if enabled.
-If disabled, WebGPU is used.
+The `webgl2` cargo feature selects WebGL2, `webgpu` selects WebGPU.
+Also consider enabling `web` for general web support.

 ### Development Features